-Hidden within the walls of Stanford Hospital lies a secret Victorian visionaries would laud: over four miles of pneumatic tubing, used exclusively for transmitting data and specimens at high speeds throughout Stanford Hospital.
+Hidden within the walls of Stanford Hospital lies a secret Victorian visionaries would laud: more than four miles of four-inch galvanized steel tube, used exclusively for transmitting data, pharmaceuticals, and specimens at high speeds throughout Stanford University Hospital.

-Pneumatic systems were originally designed in the 19th century to expedite goods (mainly paperwork) in situations where a faster-than-human pace of transport would be beneficial, such as post offices and department stores.
-Nowadays, hospitals all over the country make use of this seemingly-dated technology for the benefit of human health, including one of the largest systems in the country at Stanford (the Mayo Clinic in Rochester, MN holds honors for the biggest system).
+Pneumatic tube systems were originally designed in the 19th century to expedite items (mainly cash and paperwork) in situations where a faster-than-human pace of transport would be beneficial, such as post offices and department stores.
+Hospitals all over the world have used this technology for decades for the benefit of human health, including one of the largest systems in the country at Stanford (the Mayo Clinic in Rochester, MN holds honors for the biggest system).